-The Mission Boulevard Public Spaces and Active Transportation plan is a SANDAG grant fundedeffort led by the City of San Diego ( grant application) .The plan seeks to identify opportunities for public spaces, bicycle and pedestrian improvements in the area bounded by Mission Boulevard, Pacific Beach Drive, Diamond Street, and the boardwalk( Project Study Area).
+The Mission Boulevard Public Spaces and Active Transportation planning effort is a SANDAG grant fundedeffort led by the City of San Diego ( grant application) .The plan seeks to identify opportunities for public spaces, bicycle and pedestrian improvements in the area bounded by Mission Boulevard, Pacific Beach Drive, Diamond Street, and the boardwalk( Project Study Area).

 The project team conducted stakeholder interviews in November 2016, performed a field walk of the project area, and reviewed previous studies.
 In addition, an aerial topographic survey of the area was performed.
 After these activities, the project consultants have identified areas of opportunities and constraints within the project corridor.
 These areas are identified in graphical format in the following documents: